 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-· Financial Data we do not store credit card details.
-Payment information is not stored by us but is stored securely with Stripe or Paypal.
+- Financial Data - we do not store credit card or financial details.
+Payment information is not stored by us but is stored securely with our Payment Processors (Stripe or Paypal) Our payment processors also collect and retain information related to your transaction.

 If you fail to provide personal data